 - Complexity and duplicate rate

 - Uniformity of coverage

 Method #1: % On-target bases = On-target bases/Total aligned bases

 Method #2: % On-target* = (On-target bases + near-target bases)/Total aligned bases

 Typically, the minimum depth of coverage required for genomic resequencing of diploid organisms, such as human, mouse, or rat, is 20–30X.
 However, different applications, labs, or bioinformatics groups may require lower or higher minimum coverage depth.
-We have met researchers who find coverage as low as 1–2X sufficient, while at the other end of the scale, some researcher require 500—1000X coverage of target regions; higher coverage depth allows for higher detection sensitivity of genomic sequence variations.
+We have met researchers who find coverage as low as 1–2X sufficient, while at the other end of the scale, some researcher requires 500—1000X coverage of target regions; higher coverage depth allows for higher detection sensitivity of genomic sequence variations.